-Loukaitis had planned to take one of the students hostage and to use him to get out of the school.
-Instead, a gym teacher heard the gunshots and offered to be the hostage when he stumbled upon the scene.
-The teacher then wrestled the gun from Loukaitis’s hands and subdued him until police arrived.Loukaitis is currently serving two life sentences with an additional 205 years on top of that.
+Loukaitis had planned to take one of the student's hostage and use him to get out of the school.
+Instead, a gym teacher heard the shots and offered to be the hostage when he stumbled upon the scene.
+The teacher then wrestled with Loukaitis and subdued him until police arrived.